kosbr/commons-math/README.md

 ===================

 The Apache Commons Math project is a library of lightweight, self-contained mathematics and statistics components addressing the most common practical problems not immediately available in the Java programming language or commons-lang.
+This is the fork of [apache commons-math](https://github.com/apache/commons-math).
+The version number matches with original.
+For example, version 3.6.1.2 corresponds to 3.6.1 version of the original.
+The difference is only in simplex method interceptor which is described [here](http://kosbr.github.io/2016/11/07/simplex-interceptor.html)

 Documentation
 -------------